Sebastianhju/Runeterra-5e/Items/Uncommons.md

 - 500 Gold
 - Cloak

+**Charges**: This item has 4 charges and regain all charges at the end of a long rest.

-**Momentery Focus**: As a bonus action you can enter a state of focus.
-This state of focus counts as concentration and can be broken from the same conditions.
+**Momentery Focus**: As a bonus action you can spent two charges to enter a state of focus.
+This state of focus counts as if you were concentration and can be broken from the same conditions, but isn't con.
 While in this state of focus, you gain a boon on all attack rolls and gain +1 critical strike chance.

 ---